harness/ff-javascript-client-sdk/README.md

 })

 client.on(Event.CONNECTED, () => {
-  // Event happens when connection established
-})

-client.on(Event.RESUMED, () => {
-  // Event happens when a connection has disconnected but then reconnected })
+  // Event happens when connection has been lost and reestablished })

 client.on(Event.POLLING, () => {